[Watch the Video Below: The Hope of Easter]

 The Day of Your Visitation

 This presentation of Himself, which we often call the Triumphal Entry, and which Jesus told the Jews was the “day of your visitation” (Luke 19:44), was in fulfillment of the requirements for the Feast of the Passover.
-The lambs that were sacrificed on Nisan 14 were selected on Nisan 10 (Exodus 12:3) and presented for inspection that day.
+The lambs sacrificed on Nisan 14 were selected on Nisan 10 (Exodus 12:3) and presented for inspection that day.
 Jesus did just that in presenting Himself when He rode into Jerusalem on the foal of an ass.
-The lambs selected for the sacrifice were then taken home and inspected over the next four days to be certain they were pure and spotless.
+The lambs selected for the sacrifice were taken home and inspected over the next four days to ensure they were pure and spotless.
 Jesus was also questioned and tested (inspected) by the Jewish leaders.

-On Nisan 14 the Passover lambs were killed and their blood was spilled.
+On Nisan 14, the Passover lambs were killed, and their blood was spilled.
 The blood was then placed over the doorposts in remembrance of the first Passover and of God’s deliverance of His people from Egyptian bondage.
 With Nisan 10 on a Sunday, the day of crucifixion, four days later, would have been Thursday, Nisan 14.

 Problems with a Wednesday Crucifixion

-Placing Nisan 14 on Wednesday and counting back six days puts Jesus’ journey to Bethany on Thursday Nisan 8.
+Placing Nisan 14 on Wednesday and counting back six days puts Jesus’ journey to Bethany on Thursday, Nisan 8.
 This places the 10th of Nisan, the day for presenting the Lamb, on Saturday—the weekly Sabbath.
-If this had taken place on a Sabbath there would have been violations of the Sabbath laws—cutting and waving palm branches, making a donkey carry a burden and the activities in the Temple on that day.
+If this had taken place on a Sabbath, there would have been violations of the Sabbath laws—cutting and waving palm branches, making a donkey carry a burden, and the activities in the Temple on that day.

 Consider that Jesus stayed at Lazarus’ house until after the Sabbath and traveled to Jerusalem after sundown Saturday, during the evening or early morning hours of Sunday.
 That would place His Triumphal Entry on Sunday.
 The problem becomes the date of Jesus presenting Himself as the Lamb would be Nisan 11, not Nisan 10.
-Add the required four days and the crucifixion is placed on Nisan 15, the Feast day, which was a High Sabbath day of rest.
+Add the required four days and the crucifixion is placed on Nisan 15, the Feast day, a High Sabbath day of rest.

 Exodus 12:3, 6 Speak ye unto all the congregation of Israel, saying, In the tenth day of this month they shall take to them every man a lamb. . .And ye shall keep it up until the fourteenth day of the same month: and the whole assembly of the congregation of Israel shall kill it in the evening.